 For a great way to spend an afternoon, check out the wonderful — and wonderfully old-fashioned — shops, galleries, and eateries that line Main Street.

-Among the diverse offerings are Guerneville 5 & 10, where you’ll find candy brands and toys from your childhood, collectibles, camp supplies, greeting cards and novelty items; Sonoma Nesting Company, which specializes in antiques, art, and collectibles for home and garden; and — beneath an antique Rexall sign — Lark Rexall Drugs, a full-service pharmacy.
+Among the diverse offerings are Guerneville 5 & 10, where you’ll find candy brands and toys from your childhood, collectibles, camp supplies, greeting cards, and novelty items; Sonoma Nesting Company, which specializes in antiques, art, and collectibles for home and garden; and — beneath an antique Rexall sign — Lark Rexall Drugs, a full-service pharmacy.

 And definitely dine in.
 Boon Eat + Drink highlights the local bounty; Chef Patrick's dishes up luscious California-French cuisine; and the Main Street Bistro serves up live acoustic music with its traditional menu items.
+For more dining options, check our listings of Guerneville restaurants.

 Written by Sonoma Insider Suzie Rodriguez.